-Study revises colorectal cancer risk down and other cancer risks up for women with Lynch SyndromeFebruary 26th, 2013 in Cancer /
+Study revises colorectal cancer risk down and other cancer risks up for women with Lynch SyndromeFebruary 26, 2013 in Medicine & Health / Cancer

 Lynch Syndrome is a heritable genetic mutation that causes colorectal, endometrial and other cancers.
 A cooperative study that included the University of Colorado Cancer Center, published in this month's issue of the Journal of the National Cancer Institute, revises the risk of colorectal cancer down but other cancers up for women with Lynch Syndrome who have had endometrial cancer.